Adventure for Cresthaven RPG

 Special attack: Web.
 Anyone attacked with web must make a DC10 vs Dexterity or become immobilized by the web.

 Immobilized – You cannot move on your own: your Speed is 0.
+You can still attack if you are in range.

-Poison – DC 10 vs Constitution or die in 1d6 rounds
+Poison – DC 10 vs Constitution or die in 1d6 rounds (as rolled by the DM)

-Loot: There is a pouch in the spider’s web with 2d8 gold pieces as well as a silver necklace (worth 50 gold pieces)
+Loot: There is a pouch in the spider’s web with 2d8 gold pieces as well as a silver necklace (worth 50 gold pieces) as well as a spell scroll of the Shield spell

 6. Nest